SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 ### InputElementsFormSupport

 - The `@ui5/webcomponents-base/dist/features/InputElementsFormSupport.js` feature has been removed.
-Previously, the feature was required to make all form-associated web components (CheckBox, Inpuit, Select, etc) working in HTML forms properly.
+Previously, the feature was required to make all form-associated web components (CheckBox, Inpuit, Select, etc) work in HTML forms properly.
 Now, with adopting the `ElementInternals API` all form-associated web components work natively in HTML form elements.

 If you previously imported:
 ```ts